"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 • Those who are curious about the physical reality of how their code actually moves inside the computer

-• Those who are experiencing a plateau because their years of experience are increasing, but the depth of their knowledge seems to remain the same
+• Those who are experiencing a plateau because their years of experience are increasing, but the depth of their knowledge feels like it's staying the same

 • Those who don't want to panic in unexpected situations such as text corruption or server crashes